Otus-DevOps-2020-11/Mike-ntrt_infra/README.md

 # Mike-ntrt_infra
 Mike-ntrt Infra repository

+### HW Lec 11 - Ansible-2

+`ansible/site.yml` - the ansible playbook that imports 3 other playbooks:
+`ansible/db.yml` - for configure and restart the mongo db service
+`ansible/app.yml` - for add a puma service and an app config
+`ansible/deploy.yml` - for fetch the app code and start the app service

+`ansible/ansible.cfg` uses dynamic inventory script `ansible/dynamic-inventory.sh.json` that contains the var "db_host"

 ### HW Lec 10 - Ansible-1

 `ansible/inventory` - the static inventory file in INI format